 - The hands are placed on our lap, letting the arms relax.
 When meditation you can place your hands in a number of different positions.

 - The focus should be on our breaths, which in-turn would gather our entire concentration on our mind

 Meditation is usually practiced with ‘Pranayama’ – awareness of breath.
 In Sanskrit, ‘Prana’ means life and ‘Ayama’ means extension.
 It is performed to control the breathing by a set of techniques.
 It consists of breathing exercises that improve physical health, releases stress, boosts energy, and helps to achieve mental peace.
 The flow of breath is controlled through the nostrils and mouth.

 Meditation is not an easy process and it does require mental effort.
-Initially, you may find difficult to get into a comfortable position and to remain calm for any length of time but as you continue to meditate on a regular basis you will grow used to it and look forward to your individual meditation practice.
+Initially, you may find it difficult to get into a comfortable position and to remain calm for any length of time but as you continue to meditate on a regular basis you will grow used to it and look forward to your individual meditation practice.
 Mindfulness meditation is another way to start a meditation practice.
 Simply be grounding yourself into the moment and focusing on your surroundings, you can build that muscle.
 Present moment awareness is what mindfulness meditation is all about.

 Yoga – control over the body

 Yoga means ‘to unite’ and is derived from the Sanskrit word ‘Yuj’.
 Its goal is to unite the human soul with the Almighty.

 Each one of us has the spiritual power to discover ourselves from within.
 However, we underestimate our power due to lack of understanding or just because we are too busy occupied with solving our personal problems.